-Why Choose Nursing as a Career?
+Why Choose the Nursing Profession?

 Registered Nurse Job Responsibilities